OwolabiMO/Marven-Toys/README.md

-# Mexico-Toys
+# Marven-Toys
 Tech Stack- Power BI

 ## Project Description

-In here is the Sales & inventory data for a fictitious chain of toy stores in Mexico called Mexico Toys, including information about products, stores, daily sales transactions, and current inventory levels at each location.
+In here is the Sales & inventory data for a fictitious chain of toy stores in Mexico called Marven Toys, including information about products, stores, daily sales transactions, and current inventory levels at each location.

 ## Objective Statement